Great Keppel (Woppa) Island Master Plan Project

 Acknowledgement of country

-The Department of State Development and Infrastructure Local Government and Planning (DSDILGP) acknowledge Woppa - Great Keppel Island the Traditional Woppaburra Land and Sea Country of the Keppel Islands.
+The department acknowledge Woppa - Great Keppel Island the Traditional Woppaburra Land and Sea Country of the Keppel Islands.
 We pay our respects to Elders, past, present and future.

 We acknowledge Woppaburra as the Traditional Custodians of Woppa - Great Keppel Island and their ongoing connection and Cultural Heritage, which includes responsibility for their Sacred Land and Sea Country, Totems, Language, Songlines.